 - From memory, create an instruction manual or rulebook for a game you’ve played before.
 Describe the process of the game and the steps included in it, as well as the goal that players are trying to reach.
 Be sure to also include as many rules and special scenarios as you can think of and explain how to handle each one.

-I hope you enjoyed thee Technical writing prompts and topics.
+I hope you enjoyed these technical writing prompts and topics.
 Now check out these…

 4 Fun Technical Writing Activities for Students